 Significant Unmet Clinical Need:

-A problem with diagnosing diabetic retinopathy is that it typically begins at the periphery of the retina, which is difficult to see, and then works its way towards the center of the retina, at which point it can be too late and blindness can set in.
+A problem with diagnosing diabetic retinopathy and maculopathy is that they typically begin at the periphery of the retina, which is difficult to see, and then works its way towards the center of the retina, at which point it can be too late and blindness can set in.
 Physicians often use microscope-like devices with or without an attached camera that have a fixed field of view (typically between 20-50 degrees) to try to diagnose diabetic retinopathy.

 However, such examination sometimes does not reveal signs of retinopathy present at the periphery of the retina because of the limited field of view.
 In order to see the periphery of the retina, it is desirable to increase the field of view when diagnosing retinopathy.